OUTA lays treason, racketeering charges against Duduzane Zuma and Guptas

 Mogokare Richard Seleke, Director General of Public Enterprises, the cut-out who passed confidential information from Eskom to the Guptas, inserted himself into state-owned entities’ deals and helped the Guptas buy a coal mine cheaply;

-Mosebenzi Zwane, Minister of Mineral Resources, who helped arrange the Waterkloof wedding landing and cost South Africa about R2 billion which went to the Guptas from a dairy project and the disappearance of two mine rehabilitation trust funds;
+Mosebenzi Zwane, Minister of Mineral Resources, who helped arrange the Waterkloof wedding landing, was linked to helping the Guptas loot a dairy project and the attempt to access two mine rehabilitation trust funds;

 Faith Muthambi, Minister of Public Service and Administration, who, as Minister of Communications, shared confidential Cabinet information with the Guptas and appointed her compliant friend Hlaudi Motsoeneng to help their broadcasting interests;